Supply Chain & Logistics Management Program

-Designed in response to the increasing demand, a degree in supply chain and logistics management translates into opportunity.
-According to a recent study from Supply Chain Insights, 25–33 percent of the supply chain workforce is at or past retirement age, opening the door for the next generation to embark on a career in this in-demand industry.
+Designed in response to the increasing demand, a bachelor’s degree in Logistics Management translates into opportunity.
+According to a recent study from Supply Chain Insights, 25–33% of the supply chain workforce is at or past retirement age, opening the door for the next generation to embark on a career in this in-demand industry.

 |Major Requirements for Business Analytics|

 |IDS 340||Statistics for Decision Making||3 credits|

 |BUS 315||Analytical Modeling||3 credits|

 |SCM 402||Advanced Analytical Methods for SCM||3 credits|

 |SCM 405||Supply Chain Strategy — Capstone||3 credits|

 |Two courses with a global/international focus from the following options:|